nalDaniels/Deployment2/Documentation.md

 #### a.
 Goal
 Create Jenkins server in our EC2 instance to execute our pipeline steps.
 #### b.
 Optimization
 I created a bash script that updated and upgraded the Ubuntu repository and software and installed Jenkins and python3.10-venv.
-The latter created a virtual environment with its dependencies to run the application code.
+The latter created a virtual environment with dependencies to run the application code.
+Here is the Jenkins script: https://github.com/nalDaniels/Deployment2/blob/main/jenkinsscript.sh
 #### c.
 Issues
 I encountered an issue installing the 'Pipeline Utility Steps' via the command line.
 I resolved the problem by installing the plugin on the Jenkins GUI.
 This plugin allows Jenkins to interact with the application files, in this case, compressing them.